John Hirsch Prize

 Instructions – How to submit an application

-Send your completed application form and the required support material as 1 email on or before the deadline date by 11:59 pm (local time) to johnhirsch-prizes@canadacouncil.ca.
+Send your completed application form, required documents and support material as 1 email on or before the deadline date by 11:59 pm (local time) to johnhirsch-prizes@canadacouncil.ca.
 The maximum file size including attachments is 25 MB.
 If you do not receive a confirmation email within 3 business days, please contact us.

 Contact information